zaataylor/pypree/README.md

   -p PATH [PATH ...], --path PATH [PATH ...]
                         Path(s) to one or more directories to build the tree(s) at.
 Defaults to current directory.
+  -a, --all             Specify this option to also include hidden files and
+                        directories in the final output.
 ```